GimpTutorial/3-Animated-Sprites/README.md

 + Creating An Animated Sunset

 ### 16_AS_GMP What Is A Sprite Sheet
-What Is A Sprite?
+#### What Is A Sprite?

-Sprite: an image that’s integrated into a larger scene Sprite sheet: many of sprites combined in one image Typically associated with 2D animations and GUI elements.
++ Sprite: an image that’s integrated into a larger scene
++ Sprite sheet: many of sprites combined in one image
++ Typically associated with 2D animations and GUI elements.
-A “texture atlas” is essentially the same thing but has a different use What Is Power Of Two?
++ A “texture atlas” is essentially the same thing but has a different use
+#### What Is Power Of Two?

-Talking specifically about the pixel x pixel size
++ Talking specifically about the pixel x pixel size
-In brief 2^n, where n is a positive integer
++ In brief 2^n, where n is a positive integer
-Typical ranges in graphics are from 2^0 or 1px to 2^12 which is 4096px The X and Y dimensions can be different
++ Typical ranges in graphics are from 2^0 or 1px to 2^12 which is 4096px
++ The X and Y dimensions can be different
-Usually not necessary, but recommended to prevent uncontrolled blurring or border issues Not Power Of Two is referred to as NPOT
++ Usually not necessary, but recommended to prevent uncontrolled blurring or border issues
++ Not Power Of Two is referred to as NPOT
-Packing Sprites
+#### Packing Sprites
-Go for ease of use and organisation rather than all optimisation.
++ Go for ease of use and organisation rather than all optimisation.
-How is your sprite sheet is going to be read?
++ How is your sprite sheet is going to be read?
-Know your target platform’s maximum texture size Recommend no larger than 2048 x 2048 in general
++ Know your target platform’s maximum texture size
++ Recommend no larger than 2048 x 2048 in general
-Avoid mixing different sprite sizes
++ Avoid mixing different sprite sizes

-Aligning Your Work
+#### Aligning Your Work
++ Power of two image/sprite isn’t necessary.
++ Be aware that NPOT sprites can bleed into one another and have border issues
++ Consider packing sprites into POT cells or with extra padding
++ For sanity recommend sticking with POT sprites and sprite sheets, then everything fits in properly!